micleners/gatsby-contentful/README.md

-Note: This was created with the help of this [ITNEXT Blog](https://itnext.io/content-management-with-gatsby-netlify-and-contentful-70f03de41602)
+# Gatsby + Contentful + Netlify
+Gatsby is a static site generator built on top of React.
+A static site has all the data you need when the user requests it, so the site loads blazing fast.
+Gatsby does this by fetching all the data you hook up to it at build time.
+It can also still behave like a react app, too, so you get the best of both worlds!

+The headless CMS (that is - a content management system without a frontend) that we will be using is Contentful.
+Gatsby has many plugins to use other CMS platforms like SanityIO, Netlify CMS, or even WordPress API.

+Then to get our site on the internet, we will be using Netlify, an all-in-one platform for automating deployment of modern frontend web projects.

+To read more about this tech stack, check out the tutorial [introduction presentation](https://gatsby-intro.micleners.com/#/) to accompany this tutorial.

+We will be developing a blog in this tutorial.
+It's perfect for this tech stack, because often we use a Content Management System (CMS) like Contentful to pull data from.
+We also want to have our site dynamically re-built when we create new posts.
+We'll do all this in this tutorial!

+I recommend you use source control for this project.
+In fact, Gatsby will automatically create a repository when you start your project!
+If you aren't familiar with git, check out [this shorter rundown](https://guides.github.com/activities/hello-world/), [this detailed blog](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6) or browse through [this spread of articles from Atlassian](https://www.atlassian.com/git/tutorials) for more in depth reading.

 # Setup Gatsby Site
-The site we will be developing is a blog.
-This fits the tech stack used, because often use a Content Management System (CMS) like Contentful to pull data from.
-We also want to have our site dynamically builed when we create new posts.
-We'll do all this in this tutorial!
+Let's start by creating the Gatsby project

 ## Install Gatsby CLI
 Gatsby comes with a slick CLI that helps you generate new applications.
 Before creating your first project, install gatsby-cli globally.